FAQs

 Topicals don’t make it into your bloodstream, just into your cannabinoid receptors, and can be great for localized pain.
 Cannabis oils distributed by producers in South Africa are already “active,” which means that the cannabinoids within them already produce the desired effects – and thus don’t need to be heated or vaporized.
 Just ingested.

-Because oils are slow-acting and long-lasting, it’s recommended that you start low, and go slow when experimenting with oils.
+Because cannabis are slow-acting and long-lasting, it’s recommended that you start low, and go slow when experimenting with cannabis.
 They’re a much more concentrated version of flowers and buds and can have some unpleasant side effects like nausea, dizziness, thirst, and a drop in blood sugar levels if you go too quickly.
 Taking the oil with food in your stomach has been known to minimize nausea.

 Tip: if you over-consume, ginger tea is a good way to ground your anxiety.